Review of the Federal Nursing Home Regulations for the safety of your loved ones.

 Four Types of Health Care Facilities

 Federally regulated standards of care depend on how an institution is classified.
-The federal government has four classifications of health care facilities:
+The government’s Federal Nursing Home Regulations have four classifications of health care facilities:

 - adult boarding facilities,